iterative/ldb-resources/README.md

 | Bump all labels in a dataset to latest | `$ ldb pull`|

-## Comparison to related technologies

-One good question when considering a new ML tool is whether it is worth the investment of time to adopt.
+## LDB versus other versioning software

-Without a tool like LDB, a team iterating on data typically takes one of the common recipes: (1) datasets as file folders, (2) datasets as spreadsheets, or (3) datasets under control of ML framework.
+Without a tool like LDB, a team iterating on data traditionally takes one of the following data organization recipes: (1) datasets as file folders, (2) datasets as spreadsheets (or database sets), or (3) datasets under control of ML framework.
 All these solutions have their limits we discuss in greater detail [here](/documentation/alternatives-to-LDB.md).

-A second good question is why one should choose LDB over general data versioning (like [DVC](https://dvc.org/) or [PachyDerm](pachyderm.com)).
-The answer is that capabilities of LDB and general versioning systems do not overlap.
+Datasets can also exist under general versioning tools like (like [DVC](https://dvc.org/) or [PachyDerm](pachyderm.com)).
+The disadvantage of this approach is general versioning destroys the original data storage structure.
+For example, DVC actively manages the model repository, hiding the actual files in cache.

-For example, DVC actively manages the model repository and interprets datasets as cached files under full version control.
-On the other hand, LDB is an indexing service over immutable storage and treats datasets as collections of pointers.
-This lightweight approach relies on storage immutability to guarantee access, but offers higher speed and better flexibility.
-In addition, LDB understands annotations and can group sparse objects into datasets by queries.
+On the opposite, LDB is an indexing service over immutable storage, and treats datasets as collections of pointers.
+This lightweight approach relies on storage immutability, but keeps the data in the original form (storage folders, names, etc).
+In addition, LDB understands annotations and can group sparse objects into datasets by annotation queries.
+This forms a natural tool boundary: LDB manages datasets, while DVC manages the rest of ML pipeline.

-If your data is indexed by LDB while your models are run by DVC, the two tools will happily work together.
-DVC can recognize LDB datasets as data sources, and LDB can utilize the shared DVC cache.

 ## Contributing